rojarani-26/Weather-Data-Analysis/README.md

-# Weather Data Analysis Using NumPy, Pandas, and Matplotlib
+# 🌦 Weather Data Analysis Using NumPy, Pandas, and Matplotlib

-## 1. Introduction
+## 📌 Introduction

-Weather data analysis plays an important role in understanding climate patterns, seasonal variations, and environmental changes.
-By analyzing historical weather data, analysts can identify trends in temperature, humidity, and precipitation.
+Weather data analysis plays an important role in understanding **climate patterns, seasonal variations, and environmental changes**.
+By analyzing historical weather data, analysts can identify trends in **temperature, humidity, and precipitation**.

 In this project, historical weather data is analyzed using Python libraries such as **NumPy, Pandas, and Matplotlib**.
 The analysis focuses on cleaning the dataset, performing statistical calculations, and visualizing weather trends over time.

-The goal of this project is to demonstrate how data analysis techniques can transform raw weather data into meaningful insights.
+🎯 The goal of this project is to demonstrate how **data analysis techniques can transform raw weather data into meaningful insights**.

----

-## 2. Objectives
+## 🎯 Objectives

 The main objectives of this project are:

-- Load and inspect historical weather data using **Pandas**
+📥 Load and inspect historical weather data using **Pandas**
-- Clean the dataset and handle missing values
+🧹 Clean the dataset and handle missing values
-- Perform descriptive statistical analysis using **NumPy**
+📊 Perform descriptive statistical analysis using **NumPy**
-- Analyze monthly weather trends using **Pandas groupby**
+📅 Analyze monthly weather trends using **Pandas groupby**
-- Visualize weather patterns using **Matplotlib**
+📈 Visualize weather patterns using **Matplotlib**
-- Identify extreme weather conditions using statistical techniques
+⚠ Identify extreme weather conditions using statistical techniques

----
-## 3. Tools & Technologies
+## 🛠 Tools & Technologies

-- Python
-- Pandas
-- NumPy
-- Matplotlib
-- Google Colab
+This project was completed using the following tools:

+🐍 **Python**
+📊 **Pandas**
+🔢 **NumPy**
+📈 **Matplotlib**
+💻 **Google Colab**

-## 4. Dataset Description
+## 📂 Dataset Description

 The dataset contains historical weather observations with the following variables: